cryptorich1/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 # Unittests and Integration Tests

-Unit testing is the process of testing that a particular function returns expected results for different set of inputs.
++ Unit testing is the process of testing that a particular function returns expected results for different set of inputs.
 A unit test is supposed to test standard inputs and corner cases.
 A unit test should only test the logic defined inside the tested function.
 Most calls to additional functions should be mocked, especially if they make network or database calls.

-The goal of a unit test is to answer the question: if everything defined outside this function works as expected, does this function work as expected?
++ The goal of a unit test is to answer the question: if everything defined outside this function works as expected, does this function work as expected?

-Integration tests aim to test a code path end-to-end.
++ Integration tests aim to test a code path end-to-end.
 In general, only low level functions that make external calls such as HTTP requests, file I/O, database I/O, etc. are mocked.

-Integration tests will test interactions between every part of your code.
++Integration tests will test interactions between every part of your code.

-# [Tasks]
+# []Tasks
 ## 0. Parameterize a unit test<br/>

-Familiarize yourself with the utils.access_nested_map function and understand its purpose.
++ Familiarize yourself with the utils.access_nested_map function and understand its purpose.
 Play with it in the Python console to make sure you understand.<br/>
 In this task you will write the first unit test for utils.access_nested_map.<br/>
 Create a TestAccessNestedMap class that inherits from unittest.TestCase.<br/>
 Implement the TestAccessNestedMap.test_access_nested_map method to test that the method returns what it is supposed to.<br/>